stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

-Somebody will be listening to this and screaming the second name of the composer Raymond "that-guy", who did all of those, like, Looney Tunes songs, but yeah like--
+Somebody will be listening to this and screaming the second name of the composer Raymond "that-guy", who did all of those, like, Looney Tunes songs, but yeah, like--

 #### BEN